 • Eat – scoop out spoonfuls of soft pear flesh with the honeyed syrup and eat slowly to soothe your throat and calm your cough.

-pot of three steamed asian apple pears
+A white pot of three steamed asian apple pears.

-What is an Asian Pear
+What is an Asian Pear?

 Asian pears are round and less sweet than the typical pears found at the market (such as Bartlett & Anjou).
 Their nutrition content is similar to the nutritional content found in apples.
 The Apple pear is crisp and juicy like an apple (and it’s eaten like an apple) but it has a slightly melon-like flavor.
 Asian pears have a low acid content and they’re considered a low allergy (hypoallergenic) food.
 They’re also one of the more easily digested fruits we can consume.

-Where Can I Buy Apple Pears
+Where Can I Buy Apple Pears?

 Apple pears (Asian pears) can be found in the produce section of most grocery stores and Japanese markets.

-How to Choose Apple Pears
+How Do You Choose Apple Pears?

 Choose pears that are firm but not too firm.
 They should be free of bruises, mold, soft spots or puncture marks.